 - 1. To be involved in a Buffalo High School activity one must: - a.
 Have a current physical exam form on file in the Activity Office, which is due every three years. - b.
 Have the Minnesota State High School League and Buffalo High School Eligibility Statement and Health Questionnaire signed by the athlete and parent/guardian. - c.
 Be in good standing with the scholarship, racial/religious/sexual harassment, hazing, and chemical policies. - d.
 Register and pay fees online for the activity through Parent Portal via the "School Store" tab.
-You may access the site at https://campus.bhmschools.org/campus/portal/parents/buffalo.jsp.
+You may access the site by clicking here.
 Students who do not have internet access may still register and pay fees at the BHS Activity Office. - e.
 Be aware that School District 877 does not provide medical insurance for athletes.
 Each person should secure his/her own coverage. - f.
-Have the Addendum to Minnesota State High School League Code of Student Responsibilities signed by parent and athlete. - 2.
-To be in any other Student Activity one must also follow the rules/guidelines of the MSHSL: - a.
+Have the Addendum to Minnesota State High School League Code of Student

+Responsibilities signed by parent and athlete.

+- 2. To be in any other Student Activity one must also follow the rules/guidelines of the MSHSL: - a.
 Have the Minnesota State High School League and Buffalo High School Eligibility Statement signed by the student and parent/guardian. - b.
 Be in good standing with scholarship, racial/religious/sexual harassment, hazing and chemical policies. - c.
 Pay the necessary fee for the activity or have the waiver form signed by the Activities Director. - d.
-Have the Addendum to Minnesota State High School League Code of Student Responsibilities signed by parent and participant. - 3.
-Penalties - a.
-Penalties for violation of racial/religious/sexual harassment, hazing and chemical policies will be administered as follows: - i.
-Category I Activities include those activities with a defined season and will be administered as seen in the Athletic Eligibility Information brochure. - 1.
-First Violation: After confirmation of the first violation, the student shall lose eligibility for the next two weeks.
+Have the Addendum to Minnesota State High School League Code of Student Responsibilities signed by parent and participant.